-- The update server triggers this use case automatically. - In addition, the Server Management Tool can trigger this use case on behalf of the WSUS Administrator at any time.
+- The update server triggers this use case automatically. - In addition, the server management tool can trigger this use case on behalf of the WSUS administrator at any time.

-- 1. The DSS contacts the USS to determine new updates that have been created since the last successful synchronization.
-If this is the first synchronization, then all updates are selected. - 2.
+- 1. The DSS contacts the USS to identify new updates that have been created since the last successful synchronization.
+If this is the first synchronization, all updates are selected. - 2.
 The selected updates are imported into the local data store.